liberforce/freeside-pelican/content/fosdem-2012-videos-available.md

 Title: FOSDEM 2012 videos available !
-Date: 2012-02-14 09:35
+Date: 2012-02-14 10:35
-Author: liberforce
+Author: LM2153-GANDI
 Category: Computers / Informatique
 Tags: FOSDEM
 Slug: fosdem-2012-videos-available
 Status: published

 Santa Claus uploaded them during the night :-).
-Among the one of the previousyears, you will find the [videos ofFOSDEM 2012](\%22http://video.fosdem.org/2012/\%22).
+Among the one of the previousyears, you will find the [videos ofFOSDEM 2012](http://video.fosdem.org/2012/).
 Many thanks to the GNOME and Mageia guys I met there, I reallyenjoyed that week-end in a snowy Brussels :-)